zazuko/zack-search/README.md

 * Install dependencies and build project.

   `npm install`
-  This resolve the necessary dependencies and creates Zack inside the `/dist` directory.

 * Run locally with proxy to SPARQL endpoint.
 See for current endpoint in package.json